About our Collaborators

 PACC is privileged to share the voices and wisdom of tribal and child welfare practitioners, mental health professionals, and adoptee advocates who have all been integral to the development of the sessions they lead as facilitators and guest experts.
 Many of these collaborators have lived experience with permanency and adoption and have shared their reflections on how centering firsthand storytellers transforms the dialogue we have as professionals around permanency here.

-JaeRan Kim was PACC’s founding program coordinator, and is a professor, scholar, speaker and writer, including her blog Harlow’s Monkey.
-She is a creator of PACC’s sessions on Adult Adoptees and Transracial Adoptee Identity Formation.
+JaeRan Kim helped build the PACC program before joining the faculty at the University of Washington, Tacoma in the School of Social Work and Criminal Justice.
+She is a scholar, speaker and writer, including her blog Harlow’s Monkey and is a creator of PACC’s sessions on Transracial Adoptee Identity Formation and Adult Adoptees.

 "PACC is an incredible opportunity to delve deeper into the experiences of those connected to adoption - and I hope participants gain the knowledge, skills, and compassion needed to effectively work with, and advocate on behalf of, adoptees and their families.
 In particular, I hope participants understand adoption as a life-long experience and are equipped to help families navigate the complexities that adoptees experience."

-Lisa Berry, MA is Program Manager of Child Services, Kinship and Extended Foster Care in Hennepin County and PACC Alumni.
-She is a guest contributor on PACC’s session on Permanency and Adoption, as well as a Case Consultation facilitator.
+Lisa Berry (1962-2024) was Program Manager of Child Services, Kinship and Extended Foster Care in Hennepin County and an early PACC participant.
+She contributed greatly to curriculum revision, especially by providing mentorship and facilitation to PACC's Case Consultation structure and model.

 Angela Tucker is the founder of The Adopted Life and is a filmmaker, podcaster, author, and educator whose mission is to center adoptee voices who has partnered with PACC since 2017.
 She is a creator and facilitator of PACC's session on Transracial Adoptee Identity Formation.